Georgios Achilleos: Beijing 2008

 Achilleos went into the 2008 Summer Olympics in Beijing, China as the favorite for the gold medal, since he was world No1 in ISSF's rankings and the reigning World Champion.
 Due to his international successes, Achilleos was chosen for a second consecutive Olympiad to carry the flag at the Opening Ceremony, this time in the Bird's Nest of the Chinese capital.

-A week later (August 15 and 16) the skeet event was set to take place and all Cypriot eyes were on the Beijing Shooting Range.
+A week later (15 and 16 August) the skeet event was set to take place and all Cypriot eyes were on the Beijing Shooting Range.
 Then President of the Republic of Cyprus, Mr. Demetris Christofias and former President Tassos Papadopoulos were also in attendance, hoping to witness Cyprus’ first ever Olympic medal.

 Day 1 started bad for Achilleos, who shot 23, 24 and 23 for a total of 70/75.
 But with only nine shooters having better ranking after day 1, including four athletes with 71/75, the road to the final was still open.
 And George didn't disappoint on day 2.
 He started with a perfect 25/25 and closed the day with 24/25, which put him on 5th position (119/125).
 Fellow Cypriot Antonis Nikolaides also finished the qualification round in the top 6, with a score of 120/125, giving Cyprus its first ever double Olympic final participation in any event.

 In what was expected to be an historic day for Cyprus, turned out to become one of Cyprus most painful.
 Achilleos recorded 24/25 in the final, which kept him in 5th position with a total of 143, just one disc shy of the bronze medal shoot off.
 Nikolaides also had 24/25 in the final, but went on to lose the medal shoot-off against Anthony Terras of France, settling for a 4th position.
 The 4th and 5th position by Nikolaides and Achilleos respectively is to date (as of 2017) Cyprus’ second and third best placing in the Olympics, following the silver medal of sailor Pavlos Kontides in London four years later.